AGENCE-EMPLOI-JEUNES/humhub/TWO_WAY_SSO_QUICK_START.md

 - It appears after: MY SPACES | DASHBOARD | PEOPLE | SPACES | **SIGA-AEJ**
 - Click it to automatically log into ERP in a new tab

+### 3. Logout Behavior (NEW!)
+- When you log out of HumHub, you're automatically redirected to ERP
+- This keeps you in the ERP ecosystem for a seamless experience

 ## Configuration Required

 ### HumHub Configuration